liip/blog_liip_ch_posts/2013/mezzanine-cms-hackday.md

 Creating custom content types in Mezzanine was really easy and we had activities and their related sessions in no time.
 The only thing is that we first wrongly assume we should extend the "Page" model before understanding that we didn't want Activities to be mixed together (ie. hierarchically organized) with the others pages, so we finally extended the "Displayable" behaviour.
 As Mezzanine "is just Django" creating relations between content types (activity/sessions) was a breeze and we could, on a single admin page, edit our activity and add multiple sessions.

-As a developer point of view it's a real pleasure to be able to define content types as simple Django model, especially compared to let's say Drupal content type (...)
-It makes it also way easier to collaborate on a project and share.
+As a developer point of view it's a real pleasure to be able to define content types in code, as simple Django model, especially compared to let's say Drupal content type (...)
+It makes it also way easier to collaborate on a project and share (git/db migration).
 On top of that you get basic front-end editing: you just add a pre-defined template tag around your field and once logged in when browsing your site you see an "edit" button next to each rendered field!
 This is nowhere as powerful as what you can do with [createjs](http://www.createjs.com/#!/CreateJS) for ex. but is a nice feature nevertheless.

 As the included category possibilities were not enough for what we wanted (no hierarchy) we installed [django-categories](https://github.com/callowayproject/django-categories) (remember "it's just Django!") and voila! we could organize our activities in a nice hierarchy.